BolajiAyodeji/Blogposts/ckaezf8w004ewc5s1gnkd5puf.md

 ]
 ```

 After 3 hours of reading the error, identifying the bug, and reading Gatsby docs, I figured that the `exclude` array had no values in them, and removing this fixed my issue since I didn't need to exclude any page after all.
 This shows why you should spend some time debugging.
-It might take some time; it will be frustrating, the bug might look stupid, the fix might be simple, but it's worth it.
+It might take some time; it will be frustrating, the bug might look stupid, and the fix might be simple, but it's worth it.
 The more time you spend debugging, the better you become, and the faster you will fix even more complex bugs next time.

 ![EWOBv1cXgAEhi7N.jpeg](https://cdn.hashnode.com/res/hashnode/image/upload/v1588248728371/qXwmBU8Fm.jpeg)
 ~ [meme src :)](https://twitter.com/dabit3/status/1252987819368353792)